Courage Kenny Rehabilitation Institute

 Hillside Woodland by Dick Grodt earned Best of Show honors in the 50th Annual International Art Show by Artists with Disabilities, May 2 to 24, 2013.

 The annual International Art Show by Artists with Disabilities takes place every spring.
+Use the 2014 Art Show Entry Form to submit your work.
 For more details, call 612-863-4872.

 The International Art Show by Artists with Disabilities is a 50-year tradition of which Courage Kenny Rehabilitation Institute is very proud.

 The show, held each spring, is one of only a handful of judged art shows in the country for those with a physical or mental impairment.

 The Institute's mission is all about helping individuals progress towards their personal best.
 Our art show is an extension of that -- highlighting the abilities of those who experience physical or mental limitations.

 About one-quarter of the art show entries are sold each year, with 75 percent of the proceeds going to benefit the individual artists.

 Artwork is judged in six categories:

 Courage Kenny Rehabilitation Institute at Abbott Northwestern Hospital has a permanent art collection from past shows that includes more than 350 pieces of art.
 Nearly 200 are on display in the hospital.